miyako/tree-sitter-fourd/README.md

              ^           " + 1"         → not a word, stop
 ```

-**Commands and constants share one table.** In untokenized form they are
+**All three builtin namespaces share one table.** In untokenized form commands,
-lexically identical — same character class, same embedded spaces, same
+constants and system variables are lexically identical — same character class,
-expression positions.
-Two tables would mean two binary searches per word
+same embedded spaces, same expression positions.
+Separate tables would mean
-boundary and would leave the both-namespaces case undefined.
-One table with a
-kind mask makes any overlap a build-time warning resolved once, deliberately.
+three binary searches per word boundary; one table with a kind mask costs one.

+**The namespaces are disjoint [reported]:** no 4D name is both a command and a
+constant.
+The generator hard-errors if a regenerated table ever violates that,
+rather than silently picking a winner, because the scanner assumes exactly one
+kind bit is set.

 The kind is masked against `valid_symbols` before acceptance, so a constant-only
 name will not match where the parser cannot accept a constant.

+Maximum word counts are confirmed for 21 R4: **6 for commands, 7 for
+constants**. `FOURD_MAX_BUILTIN_WORDS` is 7, and the generator warns if a
+regenerated table exceeds it.

 An `is_builtin_prefix()` check provides early bailout: once nothing in the table
 extends the accumulated prefix, further words cannot help, and ordinary